TheChanRProject/M297/tasks.md

 This file is for the collaborators to decide which tasks they would like to contribute to.

+If you want to contribute to a task, write your name in parentheses after the name of the task.

+See example gif:

 ## Theory Tasks

 	1. Intro Data Science Notebook